filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 </em></p>
 </div>

 For each trajectory, we analyzed the expected fee and related metrics over time.
-Fig. 2 presents these results for the CS-based fee, incorporating a daily cap at 50% of the per-sector block reward as a safety measure in high-growth scenarios.
+Fig. 2 presents these results for the CS-based fee, incorporating a cap at 50% of `expected_day_reward` as a safety measure in high-growth scenarios.
 Notably, Fig. 2 confirms that the CS-based fee proposed in this FIP offers the following key advantages:
 - **Stable Economic Reference**: A fixed percentage of CS functions like a fixed USD fee if market cap remains stable, keeping costs predictable;
 - **Adapts to Market Conditions**: If Filecoin’s valuation rises, fees increase in FIL terms, scaling with the economy.
 If the market stagnates, fees stay economically consistent.
 <div align="center">
     <img src="https://github.com/user-attachments/assets/018fb429-de90-4a86-9c15-6c244a699487">
     <p><em>Figure 2: CS-based fee evolution as a function of various network metrics.
-Here we considered a daily payment that is a fixed % of CS-based and capped at 50% of 24hBR as a safety measure.
+Here we considered a daily payment that is a fixed % of CS-based and capped at 50% of `expected_day_reward` as a safety measure in high-growth scenarios.
 </em></p>
 </div>